 In 2006 Super 14 came into fruition, with the Western Force and Cheetahs joining the fold, naturally extending the round-robin regular season competition, while the Super Rugby Final’s Series format of the top four playing semi-finals continued.

-Effective in 2011, Super Rugby expanded to 15 teams - with the Melbourne Rebels the new franchise - and split into three conferences, each with five teams and based in one of the three nations.
+In 2011, Super Rugby expanded to 15 teams - with the Melbourne Rebels the new franchise - and was split into three conferences, each with five teams and based in one of the three nations.

-At the same time, the regular season expands to 16 matches (8 home, 8 away).
-Each team will play a double round-robin within its home conference, and play single matches against four teams from each of the other conferences.
+At the same time, the regular season expands to 16 matches with each team will playing a double round-robin within its home conference, and single matches against four teams from each of the other conferences.

-The Super Rugby Final’s Series will expand to six teams, with the conference winners joined by the three non-winners with the most competition points without regard to conference affiliation.
-The two conference winners with the most competition points receive a first-round bye.
+The Finals Series expand to six teams, with the conference winners joined by the three non-winners with the most competition points without regard to conference affiliation.
+The two conference winners with the most competition points received a first-round bye.

 In 2011 the Reds became the first Australian team outside the Brumbies to win a title, winning Super Rugby with a victory over the Crusaders in what was dubbed the battle of the hardship teams - with Queensland hit by floods and Christchurch rocked by a earthquake which disrupted both team's season.